legal resources necessary to hold negligent facilities accountable.

 Specifically, for the resident, the investigator noted that the facility “did not ensure that Contact Precautions for addressing change on a wound with Methicillin-resistant Staphylococcus aureus were maintained when the facility staff did not use appropriate personal protective equipment (PPE).”
 In specific findings for the resident, “the facility did not ensure the facility staff disinfected the glucometer and a pulse oximeter after each resident use.”

-If you believe that your loved one suffered abuse, mistreatment or neglect while a patient at Focus Rehabilitation And Nursing Center At Otsego, call a personal injury attorney now.
+If you believe that your loved one suffered abuse, mistreatment or neglect while a patient at Focus Rehabilitation And Nursing Center At Otsego, contact a personal injury attorney now.
 With legal representation, your family can build a case for compensation to ensure you receive the monetary recovery you deserve.
 Your lawyer can file your claim, hire investigators, build a case, present evidence to the claims adjuster or jury to resolve your case.

 No upfront retainers or fees are required because personal injury attorneys accept all nursing home abuse claims for compensation through contingency fee arrangements.
 These agreements allow immediate legal representation from filing to resolving without making a payment.
 The attorney is paid only if and when they have successfully resolved your case with adequate financial compensation.
 This “no win/no pay” guarantee provides victims the peace of mind they need to heal from their injuries while the attorney does all the work at obtaining compensation.